High-dimensional Newey-Powell Test Via Approximate Message Passing: Approximate message passing for expectile regression

 \end{lemma}

 Lemma~\ref{lemma:converge_cov} generalizes \citet[Lemma~1(b)]{bayati2011dynamics} by considering the correlation structure between multiple recursions.
 Further, Lemma~\ref{lemma:converge_cov} extends the analysis to account for error heteroscedasticity, which has not been addressed in the relevant literature.
-When $k_1 = k_2$ and the heteroscedastic parameter vector $\gamma_0$ is a null vector, Lemma~\ref{lemma:converge_cov} reduces to \citet[Lemma~1(b)]{bayati2011dynamics}.
-Further, the covariance matrices of the bivariate standard normal vectors $(Z_{k_1, (t)}, Z_{k_2, (t)})$ and $(\hat Z_{k_1, (t)}, \hat Z_{k_2, (t)})$ will be involved in constructing the test statistic in Section~\ref{sec: test}.
+When $k_1 = k_2$ and the heteroscedastic parameter vector $\gamma_0 = \bm 0$ is a null vector, Lemma~\ref{lemma:converge_cov} reduces to \citet[Lemma~1(b)]{bayati2011dynamics}.
+Further, the covariance matrices of the standard normal 2-vectors $(Z_{k_1, (t)}, Z_{k_2, (t)})$ and $(\hat Z_{k_1, (t)}, \hat Z_{k_2, (t)})$ will be involved in constructing the test statistic in Section~\ref{sec: test}. \begin{remark} We thank a reviewer for drawing our attention to Theorem~1 and Lemma~2 in \citet{javanmard2013state}.
+Their result agrees with our conclusion in \eqref{eq:correlation of betas convergence}, which shows the asymptotic approximation of the covariance of the structure of multiple estimators.
+Our additional contributions lie in establishing \eqref{eq:correlations of error convergence} and \eqref{eq: lemma 1c relevant}, which are of independent interest to statistics and econometrics, as they are important for establishing Theorem~\ref{thm: covariance construction}, \eqref{eq: cov converge}, and demonstrate that the correlation between estimators is linked to the correlation of residuals. \end{remark}

-To guarantee all ingredients in the test statistic are estimable, we propose an adjusted-residual-based estimator in Theorem~\ref{thm: covariance construction}, which is directly obtainable from the AMP algorithm.
+To guarantee an estimable test statistic, we propose an adjusted-residual-based estimator in Theorem~\ref{thm: covariance construction}, which is directly obtainable from the AMP algorithm.
 The construction of the covariance matrix estimators is included in Section~\ref{sssec: covariance construction proof} by directly applying \eqref{eq: lemma 1c relevant}.
 It is worth noting that \eqref{eq: lemma 1c relevant} is a contribution to the existing AMP literature.
 The significance of \eqref{eq: lemma 1c relevant} is that it shows the correlation between estimators (noticing $h_{k,(t+1)} = \beta - \widetilde\beta_{k, (t)}$ in \eqref{eq: h_k}) from two sequences is asymptotically equivalent to the product of two effective score functions.
 This avoids the problem of lacking information about the true parameter vector $\beta$.
 Additionally, Theorem~\ref{thm: covariance construction} validates that $Z_{k_1}$ and $Z_{k_2}$ are correlated by \eqref{eq: cov exist}.

 \begin{theorem} Under the assumptions in Lemma~\ref{lemma:converge_cov} {and $\kappa = 2$} for any two recursions $k_1, k_2 = 1, \ldots, K$, with probability 1, it holds that